vineethtm/DSND-SeattleAirbnb-Analysis/README.md

-# DSND-SeattleAirbnb-Analysis
+# Seattle Airbnb Analysis

 ## Introduction
 This Project include the analysis of Airbnb data for Seattle in 2016.
 Few questions are answered are

 1. Important features of the homes and hosts
-2. How does price and availability change over the months
+2. How do price and availability change over the months
 3. What do people write in the reviews

 ## Data